anishazaveri/austen_plots/README.md

 # austen_plots

+## Installation
+The code has been tested on Python 3.8.12 with the packages specified in `requirements.txt`

+Easiest way to install is through [PyPi](https://pypi.org/project/austen-plots/)

+`pip install austen-plots`

 ## Introduction
 This repository contains demo data and code for
 [Sense and Sensitivity Analysis: Simple Post-Hoc Analysis of Bias Due to Unobserved Confounding](https://arxiv.org/abs/2003.01747)